Medical Aspects of Adverse Drug Reactions

 - The agenda provides ample opportunity to network with expert speakers and your fellow delegates

-Lunch, refreshments and all course materials are included in the registration fee.
+All course materials are included in the registration fee.

 Aims of course